Breathing Grave (Self-Portrait) No. 6, 2023, unfixed lumen print, 14 x 7 in.

 Using my magic to find the glitter

-Noah S. Thompson is an image maker and storyteller exploring the rituals and relics that connect landscapes and memory-keeping.
+Noah S. Thompson is an image maker and storyteller investigating the rituals and relics that connect landscapes and memory-keeping.
 Their practice, motivated by a sense of wonder and loss, investigates the markers, meanings, and mythologies given to the natural world.
-They use photography to examine the prosaic and abandoned, inviting others to reflect, remember, and imagine.
-Noah’s work is quiet.
-It mingles the organic and artificial, questions the unknown and unknowable, and calls for consideration of how we interact with and understand our surroundings.
+They examine the prosaic and abandoned, inviting others to reflect, remember, and imagine.
+Noah’s work combines alternative and historical processes, embracing the alchemical nature of photography to explore themes of transformation and call on us to consider how we relate to our surroundings.

 Noah is a New England-based artist, raised in Oregon and New Mexico.
 They received an M.F.A. in Studio Art from the University of Connecticut and a dual B.A. in English and Art & Art History from Dickinson College.
 Exhibition venues include Forbes Library, Distillery Gallery, William Benton Museum of Art, Mattatuck Museum of Art & History, Strata Gallery, Rhode Island Center for Photographic Arts, Da Vinci Art Alliance, and birds + Richard Gallery Berlin.
 Noah’s work has been supported by a fellowship at the Virginia Center for the Creative Arts, the Ford/Knauth Fellowship for LGBTQIA+ Artists at the Woodstock Byrdcliffe Guild, and a UConn Zachs Award.